sshtools/uhttpd/README.md

  * Easily generate dynamic content with simple handlers.
  * Serve static content from classpath resources or files.
  * Zero dependencies.
- * Basic HTTP authentication
+ * Basic HTTP authentication.
- * WebSockets
+ * WebSockets.
  * Single source file.
 Can be just dropped into your project with ease.
+ * Cookies.

 ### WIP

- * Cookie helpers.
  * Full JavaDoc.

 ### TODO